mcguffin/acf-openstreetmap-field/README.md

 ACF OpenStreetMap Field
 =======================

-This is the official github repository of the [ACF Dropzone](https://wordpress.org/plugins/acf-openstreetmap-field/) plugin.
+This is the official github repository of the [ACF OpenStreetMap Field](https://wordpress.org/plugins/acf-openstreetmap-field/) plugin.

 About
 -----